-Yes, it’s easier to just ignore the small puddle of oil forming under your car.
-Or pretend that burnt oil smell is not coming from your engine.
+Yes, it’s easier just to ignore the small puddle of oil forming under your car.
+Or pretend that the burnt oil smell is not coming from your engine.
 And is that blue smoke coming out of your tailpipe?

 Oil leaks are something you cannot afford to ignore.
 It doesn’t always take a trained mechanic to figure out what causes engine oil leaks.
 A little hunting can reveal a lot, just don’t put it off or it can cause damage to your engine.

 Is your car leaking oil?
 Fix it today with No Leak.

 Leaks left unchecked can get on rubber hoses or seals and cause them to degrade prematurely.
 Leaking oil can cause ugly stains on your driveway and are an environmental hazard.
 And worst of all, engine oil leaks are a fire risk in your engine compartment and can result in catastrophic engine failure at the worst possible time, not that there is a good time for catastrophic engine failure.
 So fixing oil leaks should be your number one priority.

 To check for engine oil leaks keep a close eye on your oil dipstick.
 If the level drops over time you’re losing oil.
 While driving, check and see if blue smoke is coming from the tailpipe.
 Blue smoke means oil might be leaking into the engine itself.
 After a drive, take a sniff to smell for burning oil.
 This could mean oil is leaking onto hot components of the engine itself.
 Lastly, check for the classic oil stains or puddles under the engine compartment, especially after it’s been sitting overnight.